Using Mediation To Create Your Divorce Agreement Can Have Many Positive Long-Term Effects

 We acknowledge that divorce is a difficult and emotional process.
 No one plans to get divorced.
 However, if you and your spouse can commit to work together to reorganize your lives, each of you will be able to rebuild your lives and gain satisfaction, respect and dignity as part of the mediation process.
 More importantly, you are more likely to be happy with the results.

-At The Prince Law Group, Wendy Prince has used divorce mediation to help many couples work through issues, such as property division, child custody and spousal support.
+At The Prince Law Group, LLC, Wendy Prince has used divorce mediation to help many couples work through issues, such as property division, child custody and spousal support.
 Attorney Prince brings almost 20 years of litigation experience to her mediation clients, assisting in difficult decisions by working directly with both parties.
 She is able to help you maintain control over the outcome of your divorce and get you the tools necessary to move forward with your life.